Do Sump Pumps Need Electricity?

-The most common by far is the use of electricity: when sump pumps are hardwired into a building's electrical system.
+The most common by far is electricity use: when sump pumps are hardwired into a building’s electrical system.
 But even these electrically powered sump pumps tend to have a battery backup in case of power outages during a storm when the pump still needs to be run.

-Any special switches connected to the sump pump must utilize a heavier gauge power cord in order to ensure that the right voltage amounts are available for the motor to utilize.
-Sump pumps that are powered by an AC main are also used either in single-phase (residential) or three-phase (commercial) motors.
+Any special switches connected to the sump pump must utilize a heavier gauge power cord to ensure that the right voltage amounts are available for the motor to utilize.
+Sump pumps powered by an AC main are also used in single-phase (residential) or three-phase (commercial) motors.

 How Sump Pumps Work